qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-Finally the `count` and `currentIndex` properties of the `SwipeView` are bound to the `PageIndicator` element.
+Finally, the `count` and `currentIndex` properties of the `SwipeView` are bound to the `PageIndicator` element.
 This completes the structure around the pages.

 ```qml
 ApplicationWindow {